 A politician can't trust anyone but at the same time is aware that betrayal is part of the game and that at any given moment he could stab godfathers, allies and colleagues in the back.

-...keep his dubious activities under wraps.
+...ng able to weave threads in relative darkness and to keep his dubious activities under wraps.
 He lives with the constant knowledge that if uncovered, the first to abandon him will be those closest to him.

 Politicians are constantly walking on eggshells.
 They have to deal with all manner of things without knowing anything: every day he is asked to speak about issues about which he has no proper understanding.
 He is without vocation or role, possesses no special qualities or competences (which would have opened other doors).

 Politicians have no real priorities, they don't manage to conclude anything, do not manage to resolve any problems, they improvise, find excuses, postpone, buy time.
 They are not interested at all in those problems which they handle with apparent attention.
 They are evasive, ambiguous and shuffle the deck of cards.

 ...ariously juggling between promises, requests, and the ebb and flow of different and opposing forces.
 They are able to speak for hours without saying anything.